-Everyone is curious and wants know if the cost of installing A/C will break their bank.
+Everyone is curious and wants to know if the cost of installing A/C will break their bank.
 You can breathe easy and rest assured that your wallet will stay intact.
-Tarpy is all about serving you and working with you to offer the best affordable pricing with the highest quality product you deserve.
+Tarpy Plumbing, Heating & Air is all about serving you and working with you to offer the best affordable pricing with the highest quality product you deserve.
 There are many factors that go into providing you with the best bid on the block.

 The square footage needs to be factored into the right and appropriate sizing for the condensing unit.
-This means that we want to make sure the A/C is more that capable to cool your entire house to your comfort level.
-A load calculation will determine the actual sizing of the equipment, but generally a good round about rule is 500sq ft. per ton (btu).
+This means that we want to make sure the A/C is more than capable to cool your entire house to your comfort level.
+A load calculation will determine the actual sizing of the equipment, but generally, a good roundabout rule is 500sq ft. per ton (BTU).
 For example, a 2,000sqft home would use a 4ton-condensing unit.
 A ballpark price including materials (A/C, ducting, piping, etc.), labor, and service cost would be $6500.
-Since, this is a guestimate, there are always other factors that play into pricing, such as the next point; single or two-story home.
+Since this is a guestimate, there are always other factors that play into pricing, such as the next point; single or two-story home.

-Tarpy Plumbing Heating and Air always puts the customer first, this means we strive to give you the best quality products at a competitive price.
+Tarpy Plumbing, Heating & Air always puts the customer first, this means we strive to give you the best quality products at a competitive price.
 We are confident in our service and pricing so much so, that we provided you with the knowledge and numbers to make an informative decision.
 We hope to build a relationship with you and earn your trust.